 The V-Trig output voltage is dependent on the DC power supply used - a 9v supply will give a gate voltage of approx 9v, a 12v supply will give you approx 12v gate voltage etc. A multi-voltage type DC supply is ideal as it allows you to experiment with different output voltages.
 Most synths will trigger fine with 9v but some may require a higher gate voltage - consult your synth's manual for specific details.
 Always use the lowest voltage that provides reliable triggering.

 The TC-X requires a DC power supply in the range 5v to 15v negative tip/centre, 2.1mm plug (not supplied).
+I recommend using either a multi-voltage type if you need to experiment with different gate voltages or a standard 9v negative tip polarity type if you know your specific synth will trigger ok with a 9v gate - most will.
 More details here.

 *New Feature* - For V-Trig to S-Trig conversion the TC-X can be used without the need for a DC power supply in most cases - Korg, Moog etc. (For Yamaha CS range a PSU is still required).